Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Explicit unbiasing of multi-control QPE

+The proof of asymptotic normality then follows the same steps as the proof of Thm.~\ref{thm:eumle} using the regularized versions of the likelihood $\widetilde{\mathcal{L}}_c$ and score $s_c$. \end{proof}

-\end{proof} To calculate the error mitigation overhead, we have to compare the number of samples $\widetilde M$ needed to achieve $\sigma^2$ to the number of samples $M$ that would be sufficient in the noiseless case ($\widetilde{Q} = P$, $\alpha$ = 1 and no regularization required $c=0$):
+To conclude, we calculate the sample overhead of this error mitigation technique.
+This is defined as the ratio between the number of samples $\widetilde M$ needed to achieve $\sigma^2$ to the number of samples $M$ that would be sufficient in the noiseless case ($\widetilde{Q} = P$, $\alpha$ = 1 and no regularization required $c=0$):

-Here, the term $\mathbb{E}[s_0^2(x)|x\sim P(x)]=\bar{\mathcal{I}}_0( \mathcal{T} )$ is the Fisher information of the noiseless distribution.
-The overhead consists of three factors: 1.~the rescaling constant $|\boldsymbol\alpha|_1^2$ and 2.~the ratio between the average score of and the importance-sampled noisy distribution and the noiseless distribution and 3.~the overhead due to the loss of information caused by regularization.
+Here, the term $\mathbb{E}[s_0^2(x)|x\sim P(x)]$ is the Fisher information of the noiseless distribution.
+The overhead consists of three factors: 1.~the rescaling constant $|\boldsymbol\alpha|_1^2$, 2.~the ratio between the average (regularized) score of and the importance-sampled noisy distribution and the noiseless distribution, and 3.~the overhead due to the loss of information caused by regularization.
+The regularization constant $c$ ensures term 2 remains bounded, but it also causes term 3 to increase, so it should be chosen to optimize the product of the two.
 Quantifying $\mathcal{C}_\text{EUMLE}$ requires additional assumptions about the noise model and the consequent basis circuit decomposition, and about the specific model $P(x|\phi)$.